 - Ronnie Scott’s Jazz Bar in Soho for jazz

 - The Ministry of Sound in Elephant & Castle is a wild night for clubbers

 - G-A-Y between Soho and Covent Garden is a guaranteed epic night out if you’re LBGTQ or not.

 If you’d rather have a more relaxed evening, London has character-filled pubs by the bucket-load, which you’ll find on pretty much every street.

 The Tower of London has been the home to the royalty, prisoners, the crown jewels, history and intrigue for almost a thousand years.

 The Tower has several sections you can visit, and is a fantastic place for anyone interested in history, the British monarchy, or plots.

 Some highlights not to miss are:

 - The Crown Jewels: The Royal Regalia are powerful symbols of the British Monarchy that contain over 23,000 gemstones.
-They’ve been used in coronation ceremonies for centuries and are still regularly used by the Queen today.

 - Hours: Tuesday-Saturday 9am-5.30pm, Sunday-Monday 10am-5.30pm.